Gender differences in suicide: Differing methods by gender

-The reported difference in suicide rates for males and females is partially a result of the methods used by each gender.
-Although females attempt suicide at a higher rate, they are more likely to use methods that are less immediately lethal.
-Males frequently die by suicide via high mortality actions such as hanging, carbon-monoxide poisoning, and firearms.
-This is in contrast to females, who tend to rely on drug overdosing.
+The reported difference in suicide rates for men and women is partially a result of the methods used by each gender.
+Although women attempt suicide at a higher rate, they are more likely to use methods that are less immediately lethal.
+Men frequently die by suicide via high mortality actions such as hanging, carbon-monoxide poisoning, and firearms.
+This is in contrast to women, who tend to rely on drug overdosing.
 While overdosing can be deadly, it is less immediate and therefore more likely to be caught before death occurs.
-In Europe, where the gender discrepancy is the greatest, a study found that the most frequent method of suicide among both genders was hanging; however, the use of hanging was significantly higher in males (54.3%) than in females (35.6%).
+In Europe, where the gender discrepancy is the greatest, a study found that the most frequent method of suicide among both genders was hanging; however, the use of hanging was significantly higher in men (54.3%) than in women (35.6%).
 The same study found that the second most common methods were firearms (9.7%) for men and poisoning by drugs (24.7%) for women.

-Some research says that males using deadlier means to die by suicide cannot be the only reason for the gender disparity.
+Some research says that men using deadlier means to die by suicide cannot be the only reason for the gender disparity.
 One reason for this may be that men who try to commit suicide may have a stronger and more genuine will to end their own lives, while women engage in more "suicidal gestures".
 Other research suggests that even when men and women use the same methods, men are still more likely to die from them.

 Preventive strategies

-In the United States, both the Department of Health and Human Services and the American Foundation for Suicide Prevention address different methods of reducing suicide, but do not recognize the separate needs of males and females.
+In the United States, both the Department of Health and Human Services and the American Foundation for Suicide Prevention address different methods of reducing suicide, but do not recognize the separate needs of men and women.
 In 2002, the English Department of Health launched a suicide prevention campaign that was aimed at high-risk groups including young men, prisoners, and those with mental health disorders.
 The Campaign Against Living Miserably is a charity in the UK that attempts to highlight this issue for public discussion.
-Some studies have found that because young females are at a higher risk of attempting suicide, policies tailored towards this demographic are most effective at reducing overall rates.
-Researchers have also recommended more aggressive and long-term treatments and follow up for males that show indications of suicidal thoughts.
+Some studies have found that because young women are at a higher risk of attempting suicide, policies tailored towards this demographic are most effective at reducing overall rates.
+Researchers have also recommended more aggressive and long-term treatments and follow up for men that show indications of suicidal thoughts.
 Shifting cultural attitudes about gender roles and norms, and especially ideas about masculinity, may also contribute to closing the gender gap.
 In 2015, the online resource HeadsUpGuys was launched at the University of British Columbia in Canada with the aim of reducing male deaths by suicide.